Hiroki-Ando1998/homepage/_posts/2025-03-18-post-programming.md

 ### Modeling
 1. General linear modeling
 - Mass
 - lme4 (liner mixed model)

+This post has a manual excerpt `<!--more-->` set after the second paragraph

 - miceadds (multiple imputation)

-This post has a manual excerpt `<!--more-->` set after the second paragraph.
 The following R code is used for multiple imputation:

 ```yaml
 library(mice)